 We have developed a corporate governance framework designed to ensure our Board has the authority and practices in place to review and evaluate our business operations and to make decisions independent of management.
 Our goal is to align the interests of trustees, management and shareholders, and comply with or exceed the requirements of the NYSE and applicable laws and regulations.
-This framework establishes the practices our Board follows with respect to, among other things, Board composition and member selection, Board meetings and involvement of addition to business strategy, the Board reviews the Company's short-term and long-term financial plans, which serve as the basis for the annual operating and capital plans for the upcoming year.
-The Board evaluates progress made, as well as related challenges and risks, with respect to our strategy and plans throughout the year.
+This framework establishes the practices our Board follows with respect to, among other things, Board composition and member selection, Board meetings and involvement of senior management, trustee compensation, CEO performance evaluation, management succession planning and Board committees.
+The Board is committed to seeking opportunities for improvements on an ongoing basis.
+On an annual basis, the Board updates our corporate governance framework based on shareholder feedback, results from the annual shareholders meeting, the Board and committees' selfassessments, governance best practices and regulatory developments.